THE FOLLOWING WORKPACKAGES AND TIMETABLE WILL SHIFT AND ALTER IN RESPONSE TO COVID19.

 Months 1-12: 1.1 Outline the theoretical and practice framework principles for the research; 1.2 Outline existing climate resilience and social justice contexts within research location; 1.3 Archive research on community-devised works.

 Creative empirical mapping undertaken throughout the research location through a process of on-going creative inquiry with communities and as part of the researchers’ reflexive practice.
-The resulting data – visual, sonic, spatial – will evolve to represent a “parish map” of Miles Platting & Newton Heath, offering new knowledge of the ward.
+The resulting data – visual, sonic, spatial – will evolve to represent a “parish map” of Miles Platting & Newton Heath (and possible other North Manchester wards), offering new knowledge of the ward.

 Months 1-22: 2.1 Creative empirical mapping throughout the research location; 2.2 Scope local groups for ~50 community representatives across the ward (incl Climate Just tool and UKCP18); 2.3 Add further place-based knowledge, encouraging new material map-making of ward.